-If you’re like many of the readers of my blog, you first discovered this website thanks to my articles on the Australian partner visa.
+If you’re like many of the readers of my blog, you first discovered this website thanks to my articles on the Australian partner visa, sometimes called the spouse visa, de facto visa or by its numerical code the 820/801 visa.
 We first applied for our Australian Partner Visa in 2015, and after a long wait, applied for the second stage in 2017.
-If you’re on the same journey as us, you already know that there’s not a lot of information out there on the Australian partner visa that really answers the questions that people have about the process.
+The first stage is the 820, the second stage is the 801.
+If you’re on the same visa journey as us, you already know that there’s not a lot of information out there on the Australian partner visa that really answers the questions that people have about the process.
 Having gone through the visa application, even though we still aren’t finished, many people come to me with their questions about the visa, and to tell me their circumstances.

 Remember, I am NOT a Migration Agent, so this information is provided only in the form of unprofessional advice based on my own experience!